Table of Contents

 There are a lot of people that say you will get more headroom from a 12AT7, but it isn’t what you think.
 Because a 12AT7 puts out 30% less gain, it is almost like simply turning your drive control down the same amount.

-Especially if you use 6L6 or EL34 type tubes in the power section.
+Especially if you use 6L6 or EL34 tubes in the power section.
 The lack of drive to get them going will be noticeable.
-However, when changing a 12AX7 in the V1 spot in your amp, you will have a different effect.
+Yet, when changing a 12AX7 in the V1 spot in your amp, you will have a different effect.